dolunayozbilgin/Dolunay-Ozbilgin/README.md

 - Data will be collected throughout the research period while maintaining consistency in:
   - Chess platform usage (Chess.com or Lichess).
   - Playing time and game format.
-  - Cognitive test timing (before and after playing chess).
+  - Cognitive tests results.(Before and after playing chess and after the day I played chess and after the day that I don't play chess.

 - **Sources:**
   - Chess data will be manually recorded from my personal games on Chess.com/Lichess.
-  - Cognitive performance will be assessed using Human Benchmark and OpenPsychometrics tests.
+  - Cognitive performance will be assessed using tests that I mentioned above.

 - **Data Recording Strategy:**
   - Information will be logged immediately after each session to ensure accuracy.